 I believe children whose individual gifts are nurtured have more resistance to at-risk behaviors.
 Maybe all those wasted behaviors we see kids and youth fall in the trap of are a way of telling us: 'We cannot find ourselves.
 We are overwhelmed with details and things to remember.
 Where are we in all of this?
 As educators you are the ones to speak most.
 Let go a bit.
 Introduce learning, then invite us to express insights, ideas and feelings.
 Emphasize how those contribute to learning the subject at hand.
 Simply enjoy our Eureka moments.
 That is all our creative confidence and self-esteem need in order to grow roots.
 Examine our ideas and insights to elevate them into brilliant learning products.'

 By embracing such an educational approach, we also give opportunity to experience social interactions.
 Then the road is paved to promoting cooperative and proactive behavior.

 Make sure to set the rules that the following words are out of the vocabulary: wrong, nonsense, and “what?!”.
 Tell students to use sentence starters: “That was interesting.
 I have an idea.”
 Or “Great idea, I’d like to add that…”.
 We make intersections around the word 'no', practicing diplomacy.
 We can always say: “Maybe.
 How about…”.
 That way we lead to better explore the learning material and model constructive behavior.

 You can find such inspiring stories and art in my book Creative Children Like the Animals of the World.
-Check out this book packed with social emotional learning lesson plans.
+Check out this best children's book social emotional learning.
 You will also find poems about a dog and a cat.
 The first inspires empathy and loyalty.
 The second – playfulness and independence.
-A story about a bee eager to become a forager but first growing inside the nest is a great way to foster behavior regulation, and yes.. optimism – so important.
+A story about a bee eager to become a forager but first growing inside the nest is a great way to foster behavior regulation, and yes... optimism – so important.
 A poem with a beat of the industrious ant inspires planning, self-efficacy and self-directness.